Cycling-Cavendish rolls back clock to win Tour stage again, five years since last one | Sports-Games

 Cycling-Cavendish rolls back clock to win Tour stage again, five years since last one

-Belgian Jasper Philipsen took third place while his Alpecin-Fenix team mate Mathieu van der Poel retained the overall leader's yellow jersey.
-"So many people did not believe in me, you know - and these guys do," a tearful Cavendish said afterwards, referring to Deceuninck-Quick Step.
+"I don’t know what to say," said a tearful Cavendish, who was a last-minute stand-in on the team for Irishman Sam Bennett.
+"Just being here is special enough.
+I didn’t know I would get to come back to this race.
+I thought I was never coming back (on the Tour) honestly but the stars have aligned somehow.
+After last year it’s just nice to have some good luck.

-"I thought I'd never be back."
-The day had begun with a rider protest - with all teams putting their collective foot down one kilometre into the 150.4-km ride from Redon to bring the race to a halt for about a minute in a silent protest for safer racing conditions after numerous crashes in the opening stages.
+"We didn’t know we were going to get there but we just see what a team this is.
+So many people didn’t believe in me but these guys do."
+The day had begun with a rider protest - with all teams putting their collective foot down one kilometre into the 150.4-km fourth stage from Redon to bring the race to a halt for about a minute in a silent protest for safer racing conditions after numerous crashes in the opening stages.

 They then rode the next 10 kilometres at a snail's pace.
 As the stage came to a conclusion, breakaway rider Brent van Moer was close to upsetting the sprinters.
 But he was caught by the charging peloton 150 metres from the line, with Cavendish producing a perfectly timed effort to snatch his 49th stage win on a Grand Tour in the town where he also prevailed in 2015.